sketch-hq/sketch-assistant-core-rules/README.md

 2. Packaged into a single file using Webpack [[config here](./webpack.config.js)], since the environment doesn't have a module loader
 3. Output to `dist/sketch/index.js`

 > ⚠️ It should be noted that the WebKit JavaScriptCore environment inside Sketch is minimalistic, and provides neither normal browser APIs nor Node's native APIs.
-Take care not to rely on these when writing your own rules if need them to work in Sketch
+Take care not to rely on these when writing your own rules if you need them to work in Sketch

 #### Node